Baguio: Proposed merger of barangays

 A proposed merging of the city's 129 barangays had not been implemented since its inception in 2000.
 Several local officials stressed that many of the city's barangays did not comply with the minimum requirements in the Local Government Code of the Philippines that a highly urbanized city must have a certified population of least 5,000 inhabitants.
 According to Mayor Mauricio Domogan, in the past, benefits granted to local governments were based on the number of existing barangays; this led former local officials to create as many barangays as possible in the city in order to acquire additional benefits from the national government.
 The proposed merger, which will reduce the barangays from 130 to about 40 to 50 by merging adjacent ones, is believed to solve several issues concerning barangay boundary disputes, seemingly biased allocation of funds for larger barangays in relation to barangays with lesser area and population, as well as the inadequate honorarium of barangay officials.

 Climate

-As a city with varying terrain, Baguio features a tropical monsoon climate (Köppen climate classification: Am) and a subtropical highland climate (Köppen climate classification: Cwb), depending on the local elevation.
-Owing to its generally high elevation, the city is known for its mild climate and unusually low temperature: usually about 7 to 10 C-change cooler than the lowland temperatures near sea level.
-Average temperature range from 15 to 23 C, with the lowest temperatures occurring between November and February.
+Baguio has a subtropical highland climate (Köppen: Cwb; Trewartha: Cwbl) due to its tropical location but high elevation.

+Owing to its generally high altitude (mostly above 1300 meters), the city is known for its mild climate and unusually low temperatures for the Philippines: typically about 7 to 10 C-change cooler than lowland areas near sea level.
+Daily temperatures range from 15 to 23 C, on average, with the lowest temperatures occurring between November and February.
 The lowest recorded temperature was 6.3 C on January 18, 1961; in contrast, the all-time high of 30.4 C was recorded on March 15, 1988, during the 1988 El Niño season.
 The temperature seldom exceeds 26 C even during the warmest part of the year.